 Table 4 lists the five most used call boxes in Monterey County.
-During the fiscal year 2019 - 2020, the top five call boxes logged 26 or more calls each, making them the most-used call boxes in the system.
-While call box MY-068-0033 on State Route 68 registered 47 calls, it was omitted from the top five most frequently used since all of these calls were from a malfunctioning call box over a two-day period.
-This fiscal year saw the same three call boxes in the top three.
-All of last year's most frequently used boxes were on State Route 1 south of Carmel but this fiscal year and fiscal year 2017 - 2018 both included one call box from US Highway 101 in the top five.
+During the fiscal year 2020 - 2021, the top five call boxes logged 15 or more calls each, making them the most-used call boxes in the system.
+The total number of calls coming in is divided between calls requiring assistance and those not requiring assistance.
+Those not requiring assistance include call box checks, test calls, canceled calls and those requiring no help.
+This fiscal year saw the same three call boxes in the top three as was the case in fiscal years 2018 - 2019 and 2019 - 2020.
+All of last year's most frequently used boxes were on State Route 1 (three south of Carmel and one south of Nashua Road) with the exception of the fourth most frequently used located on US 101 north of Airport Road.